therenney/coding-challenge-shop-frontend/README.md

 Launches the test runner and executes all unit tests under tests/unit.

+### `docker-compose up`

+The App can be also started using Docker via `docker-compose up` to provide a quick way of running the project.

 ## Tests

 I used Jest to do basic testing for the components.
 There are dedicated tests for the ProductList and ProductDetail page.
+Ideally i would test also the store and functionality related to changing items and updates in the DOM, due to time constraints i did not manage to do so.

 ## Commit Guidelines